TEALSK12/introduction-to-computer-science/lesson_52.md

 ## Instructor's Notes

 1. Introductory discussion
-    -   Show students a brief video demonstrating space invaders (YouTube <https://youtu.be/kR2fjwr-TzA>
+    -   Show students a brief video demonstrating space invaders (YouTube: <https://youtu.be/kR2fjwr-TzA>;
 Vimeo Link: <https://vimeo.com/54796819>)
         -   Ask students to think about how we create all the “invaders”?
             -   Answer with current knowledge: make one invader sprite, and copy it many times while adjusting the copies as necessary